tusharpathaknyu/UVMForge/CONTRIBUTING.md

-# Contributing to VerifAI 🤝
+# Contributing to UVMForge 🤝

-Thank you for your interest in contributing to VerifAI!
+Thank you for your interest in contributing to UVMForge!
 This document provides guidelines and instructions for contributing.

 ## 📋 Table of Contents